 That win boosted Tremains' Art Deco Festival assistance for the trust as the Hastings Hamper Auction they sponsored had earlier drawn in around $4200.

-"It's great because it all adds up," U-Turn Trust CEO Ana Apatu said yesterday when she got a close-up look at the winning cart.
+"It's great because it all adds up," U-Turn Trust chief executive Ana Apatu said yesterday when she got a close-up look at the winning cart.

-Trust chairman Rex Graham said without ongoing community support the trust would not be able to go on.
+Trust chairman Rex Graham said without ongoing community support the trust would not be able to continue.

 "We have to have the resources to do what we do," he said, praising both the approach and devotion of the unpaid trustees and teams of volunteers as well as the many community and business groups who stepped forward to ensure they had the funding to operate.